haibchen/knowledge/KG.md

 2. Shared Memory Consistency Models: A Tutorial (Sarita V. Adve and Kourosh Gharachorloo)

 # Java Concurrency
+Readings:
 1. Java Concurrency in Practice
 2. Seven Concurrency models in Seven Weeks

+Watchings:
-a.
-Concurrent Programming Using The Disruptor talk
+1. Concurrent Programming Using The Disruptor talk
-b.
-Concurrency Concepts in Java by Douglas Hawkins
+2. Concurrency Concepts in Java by Douglas Hawkins
-c.
-The Quest for Low-latency with Concurrent Java
+3. The Quest for Low-latency with Concurrent Java

 # Unit Test
 1. The Art of Unit Testing by Roy Osherove